-Everyone has shock moments traveling to a new country.
-I had my fair share of culture shock moments traveling from India in Italy.
-I love Italy..I absolutely do….. but I too have to say I still have a lot of WTF moments in Italy.
-There were some things that I could not understand, some things I still don’t understand and some things I’d rather not understand.
+Everyone has shock moments when traveling to a new country.
+I experienced my fair share of culture shocks when traveling from India to Italy.
+I mean I love Italy, I absolutely do, but there were many moments where I was simply amazed at the country.
+There were some things that I could not understand, some things I still don’t understand and some things I’d rather not understand!

-From India to Italy: Culture Shocks I experienced:
+From India to Italy: Culture Shocks

 1. Dressing as per Season

 When I get queries for the best time to travel to Italy, I tell people to go anytime except August because the whole country is on vacation!
-In India, that’s blasphemy!
-We can barely manage a 15 day leave without irritating our bosses so Ferragosto seems unreal.
-But it is true guys, its true.
+In India, that would be blasphemy.
+This is one of the worst culture shock moments I experienced from India to Italy.

-While museums and other historic sites are open, I have heard parts of big cities like Rome are practically empty…..
-The whole month seems like a beach party for most people.
-Ferragosto goes in my “things I’ve made my peace with list”.
+August 15 is a national holiday in Italy and even though museums and other historic sites are open, big cities like Rome are practically empty.
+The whole month is like a huge beach party for most Italians.

 3. Afternoon Napping..zzzz…

 I couldn’t fathom everything shutting down for such a major part of the day and always wondered when people really worked??

 4. Don’t Touch the Vegetables!

 Instead, you first greet the vendor and ask what you want.
-They will provide you everything.
-Also, don’t question them!!
-If you mention them which fruit they should or should not put, it comes across a tad rude.
-Also, 4 inches heels while grocery shopping??
+The vendor in turn will provide you everything.
+Also, don’t dare to question the vendors!
+They will give what they think is best.
+Be respectful.
+If you mention which fruit they should or should not put, it comes across a tad rude.

 5. Where’s my Ice?!

-In India, it is so common to ask for ice any time or reasonr.
+In India, it is common to ask for ice any time or season.
 In Italy, I have rarely seen water with ice!!

 6. Having Coffee by the Counter??